danchoi/soywiki/README.markdown

 abbreviations`), a large monitor, and a teapot, and you'll have your paper, essay, book, or screenplay written in record time.

 You don't need to shell out $$ for tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating text and how liberating it is to be able to store your content in the non-proprietary, universal plain-text format.
-Proprietary tools like Scrivener will come and go every few years, but the plain text file format and Vim are forever.
+Proprietary tools will come and go every few years, but the plain text file format and Vim are forever.

 SoyWiki is free and open source.